What is your background?

 How has your environment influenced your work?

 I am lucky enough to be surrounded by birds.
-I live in a gully in Hepburn Springs and in springtime the dawn chorus is phenomenal!
+Before moving to Guilford, near Castlemaine, I lived in a gully in Hepburn Springs and in springtime the dawn chorus was phenomenal!
 I have always found drawing and sketching from life very important.
 Although, with two small children, I am not able to do this so much these days, I still find that I am inspired most by what I see around me.

-This book is something I’ve been working on for the past two years.
-It is a book aimed at helping children engage with the birdlife around them through original lino printed illustrations and short rhymes.
+This book is something I worked on for over two years.
+It's aimed at helping children engage with the birdlife around them through original lino printed illustrations and short rhymes.

 I want it to be a favourite bedtime book as well as being informative, starting with the early rising kookaburra and ending with a goodnight from the boobook owl.